ethframe/reparsec/doc/Tutorial.md

 >>> list_parser.parse("1a").unwrap()
 Traceback (most recent call last):
   ...
-reparsec.output.ParseError: at 1: expected ',' or end of file
+reparsec.types.ParseError: at 1: expected ',' or end of file

 ```